rabbiabe/omer-light-box/README.md

 - `omer-obj:` OmerCounter class and some data structures for handling Hebrew dates and the omer count.
 - `display:` Functions and variables to control the OLED and LED string.
 ### Dependencies
 This project requires [PicoLED](https://github.com/ForsakenNGS/PicoLED) to control the LED strip and [SSD1306_OLED_PICO](https://github.com/gavinlyonsrepo/SSD1306_OLED_PICO) for the screen output.
-Copy all the files from the PicoLED root into a new folder called lib/PicoLED (you do not need to copy PicoLED/Effects).
-For the SSD1306 library, copy the src/ and include/ folders into the SSD1306 folder that contains fonts/.
+Copy all the files from the PicoLED root into a new folder called `lib/PicoLED` (you do not need to copy `PicoLED/Effects`).
+For the SSD1306 library, copy the `src/` and `include/` folders into the `SSD1306` folder that already contains `fonts/`.

 ## Hardware Assembly
 Here are the basic steps – I will add photos of the steps as I have a chance to take them.